Drinking alcohol daily is expensive!

-The money it takes to sustain an active addiction to alcohol can put many alcoholics in a state of financial despair.
-And for those functioning addicts who find themselves without financial consequences, there’s still a noticeable expense to maintain a daily drinking habit.
+The money it takes to sustain an addiction to alcohol can put many alcoholics in a state of financial despair.
+And for functioning addicts who find themselves without financial consequences, there’s still a noticeable expense to maintain a drinking habit.
 From expensive bar tabs to the financial drain of having to keep the house stocked with beer, wine and/or liquor, the cost of alcohol rises as the disease progresses.

 Here’s one thing you should try spending your money on instead: self-care.